Writing for the web

 Reading from the web can be a slow and often tiresome process.
 With this in mind, it is worthwhile making your top-level pages easy to scan so the user can pick out information or choices at a glance.

-- Descriptive links (ie. wording that tells the user where they are being taken, rather than a web address link, eg. www.shef.ac.uk )
+- descriptive links (ie. wording that tells the user where they are being taken, rather than a web address link, eg. 'Univerisity of Sheffield website' rather than www.sheffield.ac.uk )

 With your website visitors coming from a range of sources from Google search results to links in emails, never assume they have a prior understanding of the themes of your content.